alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 ## Problem Statement
 We want to reduce fraud transactions being misclassified as non-fraud as many as possible.
 The cost is too high if we fail to do so.
-Any fraud transactions predicted by the model should be verified by the staff to whether they are real fraud or not.
+Any fraud transactions predicted by the model should be verified by the staff to check whether they are real fraud or not.
 Fraud cost and monitoring cost are our cost functions and we will try to reduce it.

 ## Attribute Information